 '''

 This is the first line of text.

 This is the second line of text.

 This is the third line of text.

 This is the fourth line of text.

 This is the fifth line of text.

+This is the fifth line of text.

+This is the fifth line of text.

+This is the fifth line of text.

 This is the sixth line of text.

 This is the seventh line of text.

 This is the eighth line of text.

 '''